ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 Open this VI, put the computer name as `IN` and the username as `(INSTNAME):MOT`.
 This should generate a load of caput commands that look like `caput IN:(INSTNAME):MOT:MTR0101.(FIELD) (value)`

 Copy these caput commands into a batch file, open an EPICS terminal and run that batch file.
 This will apply the settings to the Galil under IBEX.
 These settings should then be autosaved.

+# Set up any axes / jaws / barndoors files.

+These files are instrument specific.
+If you're unsure how to set these files up, ask the developer who originally wrote that part of the system to clarify how they should be setup.
+Also get them to add this information to the wiki and release notes!